A.I. Artificial Intelligence: Box office

+Critical response

 On Rotten Tomatoes, A.I.
-Artificial Intelligence holds an approval rating of 75% based on reviews from 197 critics, with an average rating of 6.60/10.
-The website's critical consensus reads, "A curious, not always seamless, amalgamation of Kubrick's chilly bleakness and Spielberg's warm-hearted optimism.
+Artificial Intelligence holds an approval rating of 76% based on reviews from 201 critics, with an average rating of 6.60/10.
+The website's critical consensus reads: "A curious, not always seamless, amalgamation of Kubrick's chilly bleakness and Spielberg's warm-hearted optimism.
 A.I. is, in a word, fascinating."
 On Metacritic, it has a weighted average score of 65 out of 100 based on reviews from 32 critics, which indicates "generally favorable reviews".
-Audiences surveyed by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.
+Audiences surveyed by CinemaScore gave the film an average grade of "C+" on a scale of A+ to F.

 Producer Jan Harlan stated that Kubrick "would have applauded" the final film, while Kubrick's widow Christiane also enjoyed A.I.
 Brian Aldiss admired the film as well: "I thought what an inventive, intriguing, ingenious, involving film this was.
 There are flaws in it and I suppose I might have a personal quibble but it's so long since I wrote it."
 Of the film's ending, he wondered how it might have been had Kubrick directed the film: "That is one of the 'ifs' of film history—at least the ending indicates Spielberg adding some sugar to Kubrick's wine.
 The actual ending is overly sympathetic and moreover rather overtly engineered by a plot device that does not really bear credence.
 But it's a brilliant piece of film and of course it's a phenomenon because it contains the energies and talents of two brilliant filmmakers."

-Richard Corliss heavily praised Spielberg's direction, as well as the cast and visual effects.
+A. O. Scott writes: "Mr. Spielberg seems to be attempting the improbable feat of melding Kubrick's chilly, analytical style with his own warmer, needier sensibility.
+He tells the story slowly and films it with lucid, mesmerizing objectivity, creating a mood as layered, dissonant and strange as John Williams's unusually restrained, modernist score."
+He concludes: "The very end somehow fuses the cathartic comfort of infantile wish fulfillment -- the dream that the first perfect love whose loss we experience as the fall from Eden might be restored -- with a feeling almost too terrible to acknowledge or to name.
+Refusing to cuddle us or lull us into easy sleep, Mr. Spielberg locates the unspoken moral of all our fairy tales.
+To be real is to be mortal; to be human is to love, to dream and to perish."